TeamLighthorse/teamlighthorse.github.io/_posts/2020-05-15-azure-devops-multi-stage-pipelines.md

 Multi-Stage Pipelines are defined as a YAML file.
 Because a pipeline is just YAML, it can be checked into your source control system and versioned just like any other source file.
-The [YAML schema](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema%2Cparameter-schema#pipeline-structure) for pipelines is very flexible, so can accomodate a variety of CI/CD scenarios.
-This post will focus on what I feel are the 3 most important sections of a YAML pipeline for CI/CD tasks.
+The [YAML schema](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema%2Cparameter-schema#pipeline-structure) for pipelines is very powerful and can accomodate a variety of CI/CD scenarios.
+This post will dig into 3 of the key parts of a YAML pipeline:
 - trigger
 - variables
 - stages